Wedding registry

 The Chicago-founded department store Marshall Field's first instituted the practice of a bridal registry in 1924 at its Marshall Field and Company Building as a means for the engaged couple to indicate chosen china, silver, and crystal patterns to family and friends.
 US-based Target stores pioneered the electronic self-service gift registry in 1993, using a service provided by The Gift Certificate Center of Minneapolis.
 William J. Veeneman (the founder and CEO of The Gift Certificate Center) and others invented and subsequently patented the technology.

 Since the turn of the 21st century, the traditional concept of the bridal registry has evolved.
 As of 2015 there are now more specialized versions such as the honeymoon registry, baby registry, house registry, and charity registry.
-Additionally, there are registry services that allow registrants to place items from many stores on a single registry (commonly called Universal Registries).
+Additionally, there are registry services that allow registrants to place items from many stores on a single registry (commonly called universal registries).

-In the UK, bridal registries are more commonly known as Wedding Lists.
-It is common for couples to send out a copy of their Wedding List details with their wedding invitations.
+In the UK, bridal registries are more commonly known as wedding lists.
+It is common for couples to send out a copy of their wedding list details with their wedding invitations.
 There has also been a recent trend towards gift-list services that allow the couple to add almost anything to their gift list—such as contributions to their honeymoon, flights, or experience days, as well as traditional gifts from any store.

-During the last couple of years, bridal registries have become popular across Europe.
-Since an increasing number of Europeans study or work abroad at some point in their life, European weddings tend to have international guests.
-European registry services often account for this by being multi-lingual.